micpob/Random-Bookmark-Machine/README.md

 # Random Bookmark Machine

-This Chrome extension adds a button to your Toolbar that, every time is clicked, opens **a random website** from your bookmarks list.
+This Chrome extension opens **a random URL** from your bookmarks list every time the extension button is clicked.

 <br>
 <div align="center" >